 Of course, your list might vary depending on the weather and your needs.

-You should bring warmer clothes if visiting in the winter time and less layers in the summer (it can still get windy and unpredictable though).
+You should bring warmer clothes if visiting in the winter time and fewer layers in the summer (it can still get windy and be unpredictable though).

 Let’s talk about each season one by one: